The car companies you’ve (probably) never heard of, but will soon

 Short for ‘build your dreams’, BYD Company is a Chinese conglomerate that makes solar panels, electric bicycles, forklift trucks and much more besides, with BYD Auto specialising, naturally, in cars.
 BYD became the world’s largest maker of electric cars in 2022, overtaking Tesla by selling 641,000 electric cars in the first six months of last year.

 And while many of the firms in this rundown are newcomers to the market, BYD has been building cars for two decades now, and it started selling cars in the UK earlier this year with the Atto 3 SUV.
-Since then the Dolphin small hatchback has made its UK debut, and the Seal saloon is due to follow soon.
+Since then the Dolphin small hatchback and the Seal saloon have made their UK debuts.

 Fisker